rancher/terraform-null-rke2-install/terraform.md

 Most terraform modules have some hierarchy or order of operations.
 Terraform assumes that all resources can be provisioned at the same time, unless some indicator is given.
 Terraform is smart and if you reference a resource within another resource it can usually figure out the hierarchy, but this is inconsistent.
+Many times Terraform has no indication that a resource has a dependency (most often with null resources), so you would need to provide a depends_on block anyways, this states to simply always provide one to help with development/maintenance.
 Maintainers need to understand the order of operations when writing resources, so it is very handy to have the dependencies explicitly expressed at the top of the resource.
 This looks somewhat messy and redundant in the code sometimes, but it often prevents race conditions and speeds up the development process.
-I find this also leads to improvements as developers tend to plan concurrency efficiently.
+This also leads to improvements as developers tend to plan concurrency efficiently.

 ## Three Uses of Module